ErpNetDocs/winclient/step-by-step/activity.md

 ![Activity](pictures/activity3.png)

--	<b>Start Time </b> - this is where you set the date and time for starting the activity.
+-	<b>Start time </b> - this is where you set the date and time for starting the activity.

 ![Activity](pictures/activity4.png)

--	<b>End Time</b> - this is where you set the date and time for ending the activity.
-The **Planned Duration Minutes** will be calculated automatically.
+-	<b>End time</b> - this is where you set the date and time for ending the activity.
+The **Planned duration minutes** will be calculated automatically.

 ![Activity](pictures/activity5.png)

--	<b>Planned Duration Minutes </b> - define the planned duration in minutes.
-The **End Time** field will be calculated automatically.
+-	<b>Planned duration minutes </b> - define the planned duration in minutes.
+The **End time** field will be calculated automatically.

 ![Activity](pictures/activity6.png)